blackravens-hackers/Hotpass/README.md

 fenix.github.errors@gmail.com or join our group in a telegram: t.me/joinchat/M3KTtBy9mmfJARs10mXkSg

+This program is a demo version of a real giant that will help you as well (or maybe better) like crunch and other tools.
+Within a few weeks, the program will begin to work stably, and, possibly, its size will decrease.

 If errors occur, the author insists on writing to her and clearly explaining where the error occurred.
 For projects or assistance to the author, please write to andyournameshallbeofserpent@gmail.com